A Comparison of Automatic Differentiation and Continuous Sensitivity Analysis for Derivatives of Differential Equation Solutions: DSAAD Generalizes To Hybrid, Delay, and Differential-Algebraic Differential Equations

 where $a, b > 0$ are parameters, and the rootfinding function is $g(x,y,p,t)=x$.
 At zero-crossings the parameter $b$ is set to $0$, effectively turning off the second equation.
 For the initial condition $(x(0), y(0)) = (1,0)$, the system's analytical solution is

 where $t^* = 1/a$ is the crossing time, which depends on the parameters.
 Furthermore, the amount of jump for the discontinuity of $dy/dt$ is also parameter dependent.

 The sensitivity analysis results are compared to the true derivative at time $t=1$ utilizing the analytical solution of the system (Equation \ref{eq:event-analytical}) in Table \ref{tab:event-results}.
 These results show that continuous sensitivity analysis as defined in Equation \ref{eq:clsa} does not properly propagate the sensitivities due to discontinuities and this results in incorrect derivative calculations for hybrid ODE systems.
-Extensions to continuous sensitivity analysis are required in order to correct these errors which are have been previously detailed \cite{kirches_numerical_2006}.
+Extensions to continuous sensitivity analysis are required in order to correct these errors \cite{kirches_numerical_2006}.
+These have been implemented in DiffEqSensitivity.jl, though we remark from experience that such corrections are very non-trivial to implement and thus demonstrate an ease of implementation advantage for DSAAD.

 Additionally, the continuous sensitivity analysis equations defined in Equation \ref{eq:clsa} only apply to ordinary differential equations.
 It has been shown that a different set of equations is required for delay differential equations (DDEs) \cite{bredies_generalized_2013}